matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 }
 ```

-We can now compile the contracts with the following command:
+  5. We can now compile the contracts with the following command:

 ```
 yarn hardhat compile
 ```

-You may notice that the `tmp` folder was created in the `contracts` directory.
+A `tmp` folder was created in the `contracts` directory.
 This is where the flattened versions of the contracts are stored.
-This folder is a compilation artifact and you should not add it to version control.
+This folder is a compilation artifact, and should not be added to version control.

-Now, let's create the deployment script in the `deploy/deploy.ts`:
+  6. Create the deployment script in the `deploy/deploy.ts`:

 ```typescript
 import { utils, Wallet } from "zksync-web3";